Bobbo117/GarageController/README.md

 -   The software documents the pin connections for the reed switch.
 <br>
 <br>
-    Kasa smart plug is controlled by GarageController to disable power to garage motor when car hatch is open:
+    Kasa smart plug is controlled by GarageController to disable power to garage motor when vehicle hatch is open:

   ![](media/164c67ccbf249880eb1e21511afdc2cf.jpeg)
 <br>